 The last major reason many Alaska business owners choose to form an LLC is the federal tax benefits they qualify for.

-When you form an LLC in Alaska, you’re able to avoid this phenomenon.
+When you form an LLC in Alaska, you avoid this phenomenon.

 LLCs experience taxation differently.
 The income your LLC generates will be taxed at company rates, not corporate rates.
 Then this money will be disbursed to the members of your LLC as personal income, which is only subject to the personal income tax rate.
 LLCs in Alaska don’t pay any federal taxes.